Self-Assessment Tool for Official Languages Best Practices

 51-60

 Congratulations!
-You are an official languages ambassador.
-Your exemplary behaviour demonstrates that you are committed to respecting official language requirements and that you value linguistic duality at work.
+You contribute to the promotion of official languages.
+Your exemplary behaviour demonstrates that you are committed to respecting official language requirements and that you value equal status and use of French and English.
 Feel free to remind your colleagues of these official languages requirements and best practices.

-Stay informed of events and new developments by visiting the website of the Council of the Network of Official Languages Champions, and others.
+Stay informed of events and new developments by visiting the website of the Community of Official Languages.

 36-50